dvoiss/vim-write-well/README.md

 - `<leader>hw` -- highlight "weasel words"
 - `<leader>hp` -- highlight passive-irregular words
 - `<leader>hi` -- highlight lexical illusions

+The relevant words will be highlighted with the ERROR highlight color of your colorscheme, the quickfix window will open so you can jump to individual words.

 ### .vimrc options